aabdurrouf/piXedfit/README.md

 *  **piXedfit_analysis: making visualization plots for the SED fiting results** This module can make three plots for visualizing the fitting results: corner plot (i.e., plot showing 1D and joint 2D posteriors of the parameters space), SED plot, and SFH plot.

+## How to get the code
+Currently, this Python package is only available within the collaboration.
+We will make **piXedfit** publicly available in timely manner.
+In the meantime, ones inerested in using **piXedfit** can contact Abdurro'uf at abdurrouf@asiaa.sinica.edu.tw.

 ## Reference
 A list of some projects **piXedfit** gets benefit from: